-Services that are covered for you What you must pay when you get these services Home health agency care (continued) supplies" section of this Benefits Chart.
+Services that are covered for you What you must pay when you get these services Home health agency care (continued) See also the "Durable medical equipment (DME) and related supplies" section of this Benefits Chart.

 Home infusion therapy

 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).